Microsoft system blamed for N.J. vaccine-booking glitches

 New Jersey officials turned to Microsoft to help with a vaccination effort they have called unprecedented and complicated, requiring software that can do multiple tasks and remain navigable by a population that includes seniors who aren’t necessarily tech-savvy.
 But the system hasn’t performed as expected.

-For example, one of the state’s biggest vaccination sites, in Gloucester County was bedeviled for a week by a series of glitches, the officials said.
+For example, one of the state’s biggest vaccination sites, in Gloucester County, was bedeviled for a week by a series of glitches, the officials said.

 On Jan.
-28, hundreds of unexpected vaccine seekers showed up at the megasite, misled by a system that had showed available slots.
+28, hundreds of unexpected vaccine seekers showed up at the mega-site, misled by a system that had showed available slots.
 In another incident, county officials were forced to contact a group of people ready for their second doses of the Pfizer Inc./BioNTech and Moderna Inc. vaccines because they weren’t able to schedule appointments on the website.

 More broadly, residents on Feb.
 9 found themselves unable to schedule vaccines via the state’s call-in center, which also relied on the Microsoft technology.
 New Jersey Health Commissioner Judith Persichilli said administrators had disabled the feature because it was malfunctioning, and the center’s staff needed more training.

-The recent experience is a far cry from last May, just after New Jersey reached peak daily hospitalization and deaths, when Murphy praised the software company for helping with health-care volunteer signups and the collection of hospital data to assist staffing and bed management.
+The recent experience is a far cry from last May, just after New Jersey reached peak daily hospitalization and deaths, when Murphy praised the software company for helping with health-care volunteer sign-ups and the collection of hospital data to assist staffing and bed management.

 “To everyone at Microsoft, who has been a vital partner to our information technology team, New Jersey thanks you,” Murphy said at a May 9 virus briefing in Trenton.